learn-academy-2023-golf/week-4-assessment-jerrod2023/interview-questions.md

 3. Compare and contrast JavaScript and Ruby.
 What are three things they have in common and what are three differences?

 Your answer: Ruby use "methods" and Java use "Function"
-            Ruby use hash # to call in the parameters and Java use () and {}
-            Ruby keywords like def.
+            1: Ruby use hash # to call in the parameters and Java use () and {} aka C-styling Ruby keywords like "def" and "end"
+            2: JS is mostly use for front-end and Ruby use for back-end.
+            3: JS has function-level scope(limited function in which they can be define) and Ruby support multi-threading.

-            Both are Object-Oriented Program
+            1: Both are Object-Oriented Program (can be use to manipulate objects)
-            Dynamic Type
-            Functions for closure.
+            2: Both are Dynamically Type (allows more flexibility when coding)
+            3: Both are interpreted languages (can be reliable for debugging and web development)

 Researched answer: